qiulang/vllm-sglang-perf/readme.md

 └────────────────────────────┴─────────────────────────────────┘
 ```

-**For 2 A10 GPU, SGLang showed significantly higher response time variance and less predictable throughput.** At the first it is hard to believe this, so I test many times to confirmed that.
+**For 2 A10 GPU, SGLang showed significantly higher response time variance and less predictable throughput.** At the first it was hard to believe it, so I tested many times to confirmed that.
 I then tested on **4 A10** GPU, SGLang still showed this strange behavious.
 Refer to the complete result [here](./4A10.md)

-For 2 A10 GPU, vLLM indeed showed a slightly better result for 1 A10 GPU (same 4 A10).
+For 2 A10 GPU (and 4 A10 GPU), vLLM indeed showed a slightly better result for 1 A10 GPU.

 #### vLLM with 30 Concurrent Requests (300 total) on 2 A10